RoadieHQ/marketing-site/content/docs/tech-insights/introduction/index.md

 By default, all users will be able to see but not edit Tech Insights content.

 If you want to hide Tech Insights for non-admin users such as when initially setting it up, you can check 'Admins only' checkbox under Administration → Settings → Plugins → Tech Insights page.
-This will remove Tech Insights from the sidebar for anyone who is not part of `roadie-backstage-admin` nor `roadie-tech-insights-admin` groups.
+This will remove Tech Insights from the sidebar for anyone who is not part of `roadie-backstage-admin`, nor `roadie-tech-insights-admin` groups.

 ![Admin Only View](./admin-only-settings.png)

 ## Modification Access

-Anyone who is part of the `roadie-backstage-admin` GitHub team will have CRUD access to Tech Insights by default.
+Anyone who is part of the `roadie-backstage-admin` group will have CRUD access to Tech Insights by default.

-If you want to extend CRUD access to more users but do not wish to make them parts of main admin group (`roadie-backstage-admin`), you can create a `roadie-tech-insights-admin` and add them as a members there.
+If you want to extend CRUD access to more users but do not wish to make them parts of main admin group (`roadie-backstage-admin`), you can create a `roadie-tech-insights-admin` and add them as members there.

-If it exists, anyone who is part of the `roadie-tech-insights-admin` GitHub group will have CRUD access to Tech Insights.
+If it exists, anyone who is part of the `roadie-tech-insights-admin` group will have CRUD access to Tech Insights.

 ## Disabling Roadie Tech Insights